tknerr/bills-kitchen/README.md

 4. in the command prompt run `W:\set-env.bat` to set up the environment
 5. start hacking!

 ## Acknowledgements & Licensing

 Bill's Kitchen bundles lots of awesome Open Source software.
-The copyright owners of this software are mentioned here:
+The copyright owners of this software are mentioned here.
+For a full-text version of the licenses mentioned above please have a look in the `tools` directory where the respective software is installed.

 * Vagrant - Copyright (c) 2010-2014 Mitchell Hashimoto (MIT license)
 * ChefDK - Copyright (c) 2014 Chef Software (Apache 2.0 license)